MediaEval Philosophy

 To Omar Meriwani (Real Sciences)

-- For: For his creativity on taking one step-forward using the task data and exploring other approaches.
+- For: For his creativity on taking one step-forward using the task data and exploring other approaches

 - From: The organizers of Emerging News task